 No matter how hard everyone tries, when you’re planning a wedding, there’s always room for conflict.
 Your parents may have specific ideas about your wedding, or you may find that people you were depending on aren’t meeting your expectations.
-There may be differing ideas between you and your future spouse about how you each want the wedding to be handled.
+There may be different ideas between you and your future spouse about how you each want the wedding to be handled.
 There are lots of opportunities for conflict when you’re planning a wedding, but that also means there are plenty of opportunities to learn the value of meeting in the middle.

 1. Those Last-Minute Things